-The HydroFLEX project involves the conversion of an existing Class 319 train, fitted with a hydrogen fuel cell, giving it the ability to run autonomously on hydrogen power on non-electrified routes.
+Porterbrook has invested £7m in the HydroFLEX project, which involves the conversion of an existing Class 319 train, fitted with a hydrogen fuel cell, giving it the ability to run autonomously on hydrogen power on non-electrified routes.
 HydroFLEX is expected to play a key role in decarbonising the British railway network, by helping to replace diesel-only trains by 2040.

 The ability to work productively while travelling has long been seen as a driving force behind the shift to more environmentally sustainable forms of transport.
 Now, as the recent pandemic has accelerated the work from home transition, the availability of Wi-Fi on public transport will support flexible working hours and locations.
 There will be a shift in attitudes from viewing the office as a working space, to viewing it as a meeting space.
 If a passenger’s commute can contribute towards their working day, and not disrupt it, then public transport will be the obvious and most effective modal choice for those journeys, while also easing the congestion of traditional peak travel hours.

-Peter Kingsland, SVP Icomera UK added “Icomera and dg8 as a partnership are able to design, install and manage cutting-edge solutions in both new and retro fitted rolling stock, addressing the digital needs of the contemporary passenger and the climate challenges facing wider society.”
+Peter Kingsland, Icomera’s SVP for the UK, said: “Working together, Icomera, dg8 and GoMedia, are designing, installing and supporting digital decarbonisation solutions for both new and retro-fitted rolling stock, addressing the needs of the contemporary passenger and the climate challenges of the next decade.”